 CloudVision, under the hood, taps into Arista’s core offering, Extensible Operating System or EOS.

-“A lot of this is enabled by EOS and its state-based architecture.
+“A lot is enabled by EOS and its state-based architecture.
 We have built CloudVision to stream all of the state off-box.
 This includes interface counters but also everything you can get from the CLI.”

 CloudVision’s scope of visibility is a big leap towards AI-based predictive monitoring.
-Peche explained with an example.

-“We built a model looking at all of the transceiver data in our network.
+Peche explained with an example.“We built a model looking at all of the transceiver data in our network.
 We ended up building a model that looked across these that today can predict about six weeks earlier that a transceiver is going to fail.”

-Arista Networks is a big believer of “building it right” and invests continually towards enriching its solutions to deliver cutting-edge features and bring more use cases into the fold.
+Arista Networks is a big believer of “building it right” and invests continually in its solutions to deliver cutting-edge features and bring more use cases into the fold.
 Core to CloudVision is the same platform-focused mentality that allows the company to elastically expand the product with layers of innovation instead of building new solutions from scratch.

 “We built it as a scale-out, multi-tenant, cloud service architecture knowing that this is where we wanted to go.”